-Al-Nakhala: We will not stand idly by in the face of Israeli crimes
+Al-Nakhalah: We will not stand idly by in the face of Israeli crimes

-In an exclusive interview for Al Mayadeen, Al-Nakhala said that "the enemy's crimes in Jenin and the West Bank will not make us stand idle," promising that the movement "will perform its duties and respond to Israeli crimes."
+In an exclusive interview for Al Mayadeen, al-Nakhala said that "the enemy's crimes in Jenin and the West Bank will not make us stand idle," promising that the movement "will perform its duties and respond to Israeli crimes."

 Furthermore, he emphasized that "the unity of the Palestinian people will remain on our priority list."